Czertilla/QueueQueen/README.md

 ## Contributing

 Contributions are welcome!
+Please read our [CONTRIBUTING](docs/CONTRIBUTING.md) guide for more details.
-Please follow these steps:
+For quck start, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)